What is Life Insurance?

 Types of Life Insurance

-There are 3 types of life insurance – Term Life Insurance, Whole Life Insurance, and Whole Life Insurance (Investment-Linked)
+There are 4 types of life insurance – Term Life Insurance, Whole Life Insurance, Whole Life Insurance (Investment-Linked), and Universal Life Insurance.

 Term Life Insurance